jkrei0/gameify/readme.md

 ## Use it yourself

 The easiest way to get started with gameify is to use the [gameify engine online](https://gameify.vercel.app/engine/engine.html).
-Read {@tutorial getting_started} to get familiar with the engine.
+Read [the getting started guide](https://gameify.vercel.app/out/tutorial-getting_started.html) to get familiar with the engine.

 Or, use the library in your own projects without the engine:
 ```js